cosmos/cosmos-sdk/docs/docs/tooling/README.md

 # Tools

-This section provides documentation on various tooling used in development of a Cosmos SDK chain, operating a node and testing.
+This section provides documentation on various tooling maintained by the SDK team.
+This includes tools for development, operating a node, and ease of use of a Cosmos SDK chain.

 * [Protocol Buffers](./00-protobuf.md)
 * [Cosmovisor](./01-cosmovisor.md)